Keep Yourself Safe

 Safeguarding Child Protection

-The college has incorporated Child Protection into the whole organisational approach to Safeguarding and the term ‘Safeguarding’ is deemed to include Child Protection in all college policies and procedures.
-The college maintains separate training for Child Protection and for Safeguarding in order to ensure that relevant staff are fully trained and aware of the requirements to respond to abuse and neglect as well as to ensure that all college activities protect students and staff from harm.
+The College has incorporated Child Protection into the whole organisational approach to Safeguarding and the term ‘Safeguarding’ is deemed to include Child Protection in all College policies and procedures.
+The College maintains separate training for Child Protection and for Safeguarding in order to ensure that relevant staff are fully trained and aware of the requirements to respond to abuse and neglect as well as to ensure that all college activities protect students and staff from harm.

 Equality and Diversity

-The college actively promotes Safeguarding and Equality and Diversity which are intrinsically linked by separate Equality and Safeguarding legislation and subsequent college policies, creating an environment that eliminates discrimination, bullying and harassment and reinforces the Safeguarding philosophy.
+BCA actively promotes Safeguarding and Equality and Diversity which are intrinsically linked by separate Equality and Safeguarding legislation and subsequent college policies, creating an environment that eliminates discrimination, bullying and harassment and reinforces the Safeguarding philosophy.
 Together they work to provide a safe environment in which to study and live.
 Training on Equality and Diversity and Safeguarding are mandatory and attendance is monitored through each Department Head ensuring all staff are fully aware of the importance of Safeguarding and how to keep students safe from harm.

 Support For Looked After Children / Care Leavers

-Starting college can be an exciting time, although for some it can feel a bit daunting to start with as they get to grips with a new environment, a new routine and meeting new people all at once.
+Starting College can be an exciting time, although for some it can feel a bit daunting to start with as they get to grips with a new environment, a new routine and meeting new people all at once.
 And if you’re a looked after child or a care leaver there may be additional challenges too.

 We want every student to get the most out of their time at BCA and we offer an exceptional level of support.